 The program's activities take place in a wide range of schools in all sectors across the country.
 The schools' choice is based on professional criteria according to the volunteer's preferences as to the geographical location, available days and timetable.

 The training program includes three parts:

-- Training course - eight sessions (in the afternoons or Friday mornings) starting Sept. before first entering the class and throughout the school year, including introduction to the educational system, pedagogy, teaching and learning, dialogue with students, meeting the teacher, modern learning environments and teaching challenges in the discipline.
+- Training course - 6-8 sessions starting Sept. before first entering the class and throughout the school year, including introduction to the educational system, pedagogy, teaching and learning, dialogue with students, meeting the teacher, modern learning environments and teaching challenges in the discipline.